-Colehill First School is committed to ensuring our pupils achieve the best possible outcomes and good school attendance is key to achieving this aim.
+School name are committed to ensuring our pupils achieve the best possible outcomes and good school attendance is key to achieving this aim.

 Unfortunately, following our letter/meeting/discussion child's name attendance has not sufficiently improved.
 They have number absences which means that their attendance is currently X%.